XiaoheLiu/resume/README.md

 ## Summary

 - Ph.
-D. student in Engineering, seeking internship opportunity in web development or software engineering starting June 2019.
+D. student in Engineering, seeking internship opportunity in full stack development this summer.
-- Focused JavaScript developer, with confidence in object oriented programing and various frameworks, with demonstrated skills in full stack web application development.
+- Focused web developer with confidence in frontend development with ReactJS and backend development with Django (python) and NodeJS.
 - Independent, self-motivated, always eager to learn and implement new technologies to make life better.
 - Experience working in team environment and coordinating tasks among team members.

 ## Education

-#### Udemy & FreeCodeCamp Online Learning

-Certificates, _April 2018 - Present_

-- Courses: Responsive Web Design Certification, The Web Developer Bootcamp, JavaScript Algorithms and Data Structures, The Ultimate MySQL Bootcamp, Modern React with Redux

 #### University of British Columbia Vancouver, BC

-Ph.D. in Mechanical Engineering - Thermofluids, _Sept 2017 - Present_
+Ph.D. in Mechanical Engineering - Computational Fluid Mechanics, _Sept 2017 - Present_

 #### Brown University Providence, RI, U.S.A.